 The Nebraska Department of Education engaged a group of educators (teachers, administrators, ESU staff, postsecondary representatives) in developing Nebraska Health Education standards to create a framework for K-12 health education.
 A first draft was released in March 2021 with a second draft released in July 2021.
 The Nebraska Board of Education voted to pause the process in September 2021.
 With statewide conversations around health education standards continuing, advocates have the opportunity to advocate for more inclusive standards in Nebraska.
 The SIECUS Community Action Toolkit is an essential resource for advocates to get started championing comprehensive and inclusive sex education standards.

 State Legislative Activity

 State legislative activity related to sex education does not take place in isolation from the broader embroiled political and policy climate.
-Attacks on the rights of lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQ) individuals, and efforts to limit access to abortion care and other reproductive health care services prevent students from receiving comprehensive sex education and accessing sexual and reproductive health care services.
+Attacks on the rights of lesbian, gay, bisexual, transgender, queer, or questioning (LGBTQ) individuals, attempts to restrict or prohibit instruction on “divisive concepts” such as Critical Race Theory, and efforts to limit access to abortion care and other reproductive health care services prevent students from receiving comprehensive sex education and accessing sexual and reproductive health care services.
 Below are highlights of current legislative activity related to these topics.
-Nebraska’s 2021 session convened on January 6, 2021.
+Nebraska’s 2022 session convened on January 5, 2022.

 |Legislative Bill 912||Establishes mental health first aid training for teachers and school personnel, including de-escalation skills, recognizing signs of mental illness, and ability to locate and refer to mental health resources.||Died in Committee (2022)||Mental Health||https://legiscan.com/NE/text/LB912/id/2468817/Nebraska-2021-LB912-Introduced.pdf|